dekuNukem/FAP80/README.md

 ### Planned

 * A new memory board with CPLD controller and 32MB flash memory for both ROM and RAM
+* A new VGA video card with onboard FPGA instead of using Mojo V3.

 ## Getting Started